 #1 RULE: Never reheat your beans.

-Kona Coffee Beans Guide “Best How to Pick Guide”
+Pure Kona Coffee Beans Guide “Best How to Pick Guide”

 Although there are many unique types of kona coffee beans available, essentially there are two main species of plant, from where the beans come.
 Arabica, which is believed to have originated in Kefa and is the oldest known beans whereas canephora (robusta), which is thought to originate in Uganda and grows in harsh climates where arabica will normally produces cherries.
 Generally, of the two, arabica beans is seen by connoisseurs as being the better choice, while canephora is generally the bean used in branded commercial coffees.

-Many kona coffee lovers are particular about where they buy their beans.
+Many Pure Kona coffee lovers are particular about where they buy their beans.
 Knowing something about the different regions of the Hawaii coffee beans growing world is critical if you want to be taken seriously among the serious drinkers.
 For example, Brazil exports the most in the world, and Colombian is used by many commercial companies, but many of the world’s bean lovers prefer the best Kona coffee beans from Hawaii.

-In order to enhance your experience you need to select the kona coffee beans that have been roasted the best.
+In order to enhance your experience you need to select the Pure Kona coffee beans that have been roasted the best.
 However, you want to make sure that the bean you pick has been recently roasted.
 As such, before you decide which one to buy, make sure you ask the sales person how long ago it was roasted.
 If it was more than a couple of days or so ago, you should probably avoid it.

-Roasting the Best Kona Coffee
+Roasting the Pure Kona Coffee